-First of all, the short version: Anyone who identifies as a woman, regardless of how their body is configured, whether they have or want children, or their dress and grooming habits, is a woman.
+First of all, the short version: Anyone who says she is a woman, regardless of how her body is configured, whether she has or want children, or how she dresses and adorns herself, is a woman.
 Period.
-A woman in her natural physical state, with natural body hair, no makeup or jewelry, and in comfortable, functional clothes is not a man nor is she trying to be one.
+A woman in her default physical state, with natural body hair, no makeup or jewelry, and in comfortable, functional clothes is not a man nor is she trying to be one.
 Likewise a woman who doesn’t want to be a parent, or who doesn’t wish to breastfeed or be a sole or primary caregiver.
+It is not necessary to do the things one’s culture defines as feminine in order to be a woman.
 Additionally, everyone who doesn’t meet the ideal of being a masculine, cisgender, heterosexual male is, for the purposes of sexism, considered enough of a woman to be subjugated and therefore has a stake in feminism.
 This is why, even though I identify as masculine-spectrum genderqueer on a personal level, on a political level I identify as female.
 The world is going to consider me that regardless of what feels right to me, and I believe in standing with everyone else considered so as a matter of solidarity.

 That need for solidarity, and strength in numbers, is why the policing of who is and isn’t a woman, whether it’s a woman who isn’t “femme” enough, or a woman who was assigned male at birth, is actually supporting the goals of sexism, not feminism.
 (See my previous post on authenticity policing for more on that.)